-It doesn’t matter how many quality leads you generate through your early demand generation activities, if you don’t have the right lead nurturing programs in place you won’t achieve your full ROI potential.
+It doesn’t matter how many high-quality leads you generate through your early demand generation activities, if you don’t have the right lead nurturing programs in place you won’t achieve your full ROI potential.

-However, they are not the be all and end all of effective lead nurturing…
+However, they’re not the be-all and end-all of effective lead nurturing…

-Many lead nurturing programs work on the assumption of a relatively simple sales funnel, where prospects “at one stage” are encouraged to move “to another stage”.
+Many lead nurturing programs work on the assumption of a relatively simple sales funnel, where potential customers “at one stage” are encouraged to move “to another stage”.
 But remember prospects may not move through your content in a linear fashion.